jdonaldson/golgi/Readme.md

 The MetaGolgi instance expects a signature of `TReq->(TReq->TRet)->TRet`.
-This signature provides the request parameter, and a function that calls the next middleware instance.
-The final default middleware instance contains the actual API call itself.
+This signature provides the request parameter, and a function that calls the next middleware method.
+The final default middleware method contains the actual API call itself.
 This enables middleware methods to intercept specific route traffic, and perform certain modifications (modifying headers, or pre-emptively returning a given response).